 GLWA has initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
 GLWA participates in the National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan.
 In 2016, the Michigan Department of Environmental Quality approved the GLWA Surface Water Intake Protection Program plan.
 The programs include seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection areas, identification of potential sources of contamination, management approaches for protection, contingency plans, siting of new water sources, public participation and public education activities.
+GLWA is in the process of updating the plan which should be completed by September 2021.
 If you would like to know more information about the Source Water Assessment report please, contact GLWA at (313) 926-8102 or the City of Plymouth Department of Municipal Services at (734) 453-7737.